AlohaLuo/gnbsim-backup/README.md

 $ ./example -ip <AMF NGAP listen ip address set above>
 ```

 * Then you can find the following line in the debug message.
-In this case, your configuration for free5gc and gnbsim are both correct.
+In this case, your configuration for `OPc` and `K` are both correct.
 ```
 ***** Integrity check passed
 ```

 * And you could also find your UE in 'subscriber' page of free5gc web console.
-In my environment, free5gc dashboard doesn't show my UE, but the actual transfered packet that is respond from web conole includes the information (PLMN and IMSI) of it in json format.

 ## Progress
-* [done] Initial Registration
+* [x] Initial Registration
-* [in progress] PDU Session Establishment
+* [x] PDU Session Establishment
-  - gnbsim can respond 'PDU Session Resource Setup Response' to AMF.
+* [x] User Plane functionality
-  - User plane functionalities are developed in progress.
+* [ ] Deregistration

 <!--
 ## Running the tests